zenml-io/zenml/examples/failure_and_success_hooks/README.md

     )
 ```

-For convenience, ZenML offers standard failure and success hooks that you can use in your
-pipelines, that utilize any alerter that you have configured in your stack.
+ZenML provides standard failure and success hooks that use the alerter you have configured in your stack.
+Here's an example of how to use them in your pipelines:

 ```python
 from zenml.hooks import alerter_success_hook, alerter_failure_hook